DDvO/GPXConv/README.md

 * Reports missing data and ignores points containing non-plausible data.
 * Optionally filters out points before or after given time limits.
-* Optionally filters out points with a field value below or above given limits.
+* Optionally filters out points with an element value below or above given limits.
+* Optionally prunes all extensions or elements with value below or above given limits.
 * Optionally fills in elevation and time data by interpolation within segments.
 * Optionally interpolates points in long gaps (by default, > 3600 seconds).
 * Optionally corrects elevation and sanitizes and smoothens tracks.